Sammy and Vampires. Oh yeah!

 "Yeah, yeah.
 W-won't freak out, woke me up..."

 He tensed his arm and felt the similar tug from the needle.
 It went pretty deep.

 "They're dead Sam.
 I made sure of it.
-They're all ash.
+They're all ash and bits.
 They won't be...feeding, on anyone else.
 Ever."